Sean Murphy Player Props: Braves vs. Marlins

 Sean Murphy At The Plate

-- Murphy leads Atlanta with 24 hits, batting .282 this season with 15 extra-base hits.
+- Murphy leads Atlanta in total hits (24) this season while batting .276 with 15 extra-base hits.

-- He ranks 47th in batting average, 13th in on base percentage, and second in slugging among the qualifying hitters in MLB action.
+- Among the qualifying batters in MLB play, his batting average ranks 51st, his on-base percentage ranks seventh, and he is third in the league in slugging.

-- Looking at the 25 games he has played this season, he's hit a home run in seven of them (28.0%), and in 7.7% of his trips to the plate.
+- In 26.9% of his games this year, he has gone deep, and 7.3% of his trips to the plate.

-- Murphy has had an RBI in 10 games this year (40.0%), including four multi-RBI outings (16.0%).
-He has also driven in three or more of his team's runs in four contests.

-- He has scored in 13 games this season (52.0%), including multiple runs in five games.
+- He has scored in 50.0% of his games this season, with more than one run scored in 19.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.